1ynxy/mesh-net/README.md

 All network packets contain a header that is setup as follows:

-TARGET_UUID:SOURCE_UUID:BROADCAST_TYPE:PACKET_TYPE:PACKET_DATA
+TARGET_UUID:SOURCE_UUID:PACKET_TYPE:PACKET_DATA

 UUIDs are always three characters long, and so they must be padded with zeros if the number is too small.
 If the packet is a global broadcast then the UUID of 000 can be used.
 In this way packets can be associated with a source peer and can be forwarded smartly to reduce the amount of redundant data transmitted.

-The broadcast type can be either message or global.
-A message will not be forwarded any further, whereas a global packet will be.
+A global packet will always be forwarded throughout the network whereas a packet with a specific target UUID will be sent only through the correct path to the target.

 The packet type can be one of the following: